 At the beginning of the decision of the job version Klever indexes each new build base.
-This can take rather much time before it starts to generate and to decide first tasks3 for large build bases.
-In about 15 minutes you can refresh the page and see some tasks and their decisions there.
-Please, note that the automatic refresh of the job version/decision page stops after 5 minutes, so you either need to refresh it through web browser means or request Klever to switch it on back (Fig. 1.6).
+This can take rather much time before it starts to generate and to decide first tasks4 for large build bases.
+In about 15 minutes you can refresh the page and see results of decision for some tasks there.
+Please, note that the automatic refresh of the job version/decision page stops after 5 minutes, so you either need to refresh it through conventional means of your web browser or request Klever to switch it on back (Fig. 1.6).